How and for what services can I claim Medicare rebates under a MHCP?

 - What do I do next?

 You will need to pay for the service in full.
-Rebates are not available directly from our reception, and you will need to present a receipt to someone at a Medicare office to receive your rebate.
+Rebates are not available directly from our reception, and you will need to present a receipt to a Medicare office or through their online portal to receive your rebate.

 The MHCP documentation or referral stating the MHCP must be issued AND received before your consultation.